piscisvolans/lab-journal-template/README.md

 Introduction
 ------------------

 Would you like to have a cool online lab journal?
 This guide explains how to set one up using a tool called Jekyll.

-###What is Jekyll?
-Jekyll is a tool that takes pieces of content (like text files) and instructions for displaying them (like HTML layouts) and builds a website.
-It takes care of tedious things you might otherwise have to do manually, like updating the navbar on each page if you want to add a new link.
-Another common way to accomplish this is by building a dynamic site using PHP or other server-side languages.
-The advantages of using Jekyll are primarily that you don't need to learn a server-side language, and the site can be hosted anywhere without worrying about whether the host server supports your dynamic content.

-The whole process of building the website happens on your computer, and the result is a static website that can be uploaded to a server.
-So while using Jekyll might seem intimidating, it's a great way to build a complex website without knowing much more than basic HTML and CSS.
-Many tasks won't even require more than editing plain old text.
-You can do it!
+You could also set up a lab journal on a blogging service like

 Installation and setup
 ------------------